 To obtain the graduate certificate in Renewable Energy and Island Sustainability (REIS), students must fulfill the following six requirements:

 - Have passed the two Mandatory General Core Courses listed below.

 - Have passed at least one course in Technological Specialization Courses.

 - Fifteen credits (plus one for a REIS Seminar course) are required for the certificate in approved 600 and 400 level courses with at least nine units at the 600 level.
-For each course student should get at least a C- in that course (a Graduate Division requirement) and students should have an overall grade point average of a B in the fifteen units of approved 600 and 400 level courses.
+For each course, student should earn at least a C- in that course (a Graduate Division requirement) and should have an overall grade point average of a B in the 15 units of approved 600 and 400 level courses.